If you’ve been following along on Instagram you will have seen that I’ve just returned from an incredible 3-day trip to Iceland.

 I’d loved seeing Reykjavik in a completely different light to the last time I was here and even discovered some pretty parks and gardens.

-My guide, Begga, met me at the hotel to run through all the activities we’d be doing the following day before she left me to have dinner at Icelandair’s Satt Restaurant.
+My guide for my two days in Iceland, Begga, met me at the hotel to run through all the activities we’d be doing the following day before she left me to have dinner at Icelandair’s Satt Restaurant.

 I began with seafood chowder which arrived in a way I’d never seen it served before.
 My chowder was bubbling and boiling in the pot and my seafood was raw on the side of my board.
 I hesitated for a moment, unsure what I was meant to do.
 There’s nothing worse than looking like an idiot when you’re eating on your own in a restaurant!
 I finally realised what I was meant to do and added my raw seafood to the soup to cook.
 A few moments later it was ready and absolutely delicious.